csinva/csinva.github.io/_blog/research/23_model_steering.md

 *We taught models to write.
 Now can they follow instructions?*

 The recent success of large language models (LLMs), such as ChatGPT, has ushered in a variety of new of NLP usecases.
 These usecases bring new challenges regarding *model steering* and *alignment* (see this [nice review](https://arxiv.org/abs/2309.15025)).
-In this post, I'll discuss some of these challenges, established methods for addressing them, and a couple directions I feel are interesting in this area.
+In this post, I'll discuss some of these challenges, established methods for addressing them, and a couple directions I find interesting in this area.

 ## Definitions and existing methods